timarni/medical_instruction_tuning/README.md

 # Medical Instruction Tuning

+This repositroy contains scripts and resources to create synthetical dataset for medical instruction tuning of Meditron-70B and MultiMeditron.

 Content:
 * Scripts to generate prompts that health care workers might ask to Meditron.
 * Scripts to generate multiturn chats, which will be used for instruction tuning of Meditron.